-1. The recipient shall be a full-time student at Flagler College-Tallahassee;

-- 2. The recipient shall be in good standing with the College; - 3.
-The recipient shall have a cumulative grade point average of 3.0 or above on a 4.0 scale; and - 4.
+- 1. The recipient shall be a full-time student at Flagler College-Tallahassee; - 2.
+The recipient shall be in good standing with the College; - 3.
+The recipient shall have a cumulative grade point average of 3.0 or above - 4.
 Preference will be given to a student with demonstrated financial need, as determined by the Director of Financial Aid at Flagler College.